 Hide and Seek

 Lizards love having cracks and crevices to hide in, under and around.
-Rocks and logs can be used, but be sure not to remove these from the wild.
-PVC pipes and bricks can also be used to provide shelter for reptiles in your garden.
+Rocks and logs can be used, but be sure not to remove these from the wild (they might already be a home to other animals!).
+PVC pipes and holed bricks can also be used to provide shelter for reptiles in your garden.